neondatabase/website/content/docs/guides/logical-replication-neon.md

 Neon is working toward removing the following limitations in future releases:

 - A Neon database can only act as a publisher in a replication setup.
 Creating a subscription on a Neon database is not permitted.
 You can only create publications on a Neon database.
 This means that you cannot replicate data from one Neon database to another or from one Neon project to another.
-- Only your default Neon Postgres role has the `REPLICATION` privilege.
+- Only your default Neon Postgres role and roles created via the Neon Console, CLI, or API have the `REPLICATION` privilege.
 This privilege cannot be granted to other roles.
 You can expect this limitation to be lifted in a future release.
+Roles created via SQL do not have the `REPLICATION` privilege, and this privilege cannot be granted.
 - You cannot use `CREATE PUBLICATION my_publication FOR ALL TABLES;` syntax in Neon.
 Specifying `ALL TABLES` requires the Postgres `superuser` privilege, which is not available on Neon.
 Instead, you can specify multiple tables using `CREATE PUBLICATION my_pub FOR TABLE <table1>, <table2>;` syntax.

 ## References